PeridexisErrant/DF-Walkthrough/tutorials/magma-tutorial.rst

 .. image:: images/Magma-Tut-4_2-Foundation.png
    :align: center

-* Make sure to leave room for a :guilabel:`sand bag` stockpile next to your producing Glass Furnaces.
+* Make sure to leave room for a :guilabel:`sand bag` stockpile near the producing Glass Furnaces.
 Sand bags are located at the bottom of the :guilabel:`Furniture/Siege Ammo` menu.
 * On each of the three production Glass Furnaces, set up a production run of 150 :guilabel:`Make green glass tube` and :guilabel:`Make enormous green glass corkscrew`.
-* On the five spam Glass Furnaces, order :guilabel:`Collect Sand` with a Workflow limit of 25-30 :guilabel:`powder of any sand`.
+* On the five spare Glass Furnaces, order :guilabel:`Collect Sand` with a Workflow limit of 25-30 :guilabel:`powder of any sand`.
 It's important to keep sand bags available or glass production will cease.
 * Sand collection and storage requires lots of bags, so increase the